 - Misrepresenting a product’s ingredients

-- Not disclosing information about a good or service
+- Not disclosing material information about a good or service

 - Misrepresenting the quality or value of a product or service

-The penalties for deceptive business practices may depend on
+Colorado enforcement actions for deceptive business practices may depend on:

 - the value of the property,